On Prediction Properties of Kriging: Uniform Error Bounds and Robustness: Uniform error bounds for Simple kriging

-\begin{eg} Here we assume $\Phi$ is a Mat\'ern kernel in (\ref{matern}) with smoothness parameter $\nu$.
-It is known that where $\phi$ is the scale parameter in (\ref{matern}).
+where $\phi$ is the scale parameter in (\ref{matern}).
 See, for instance, \cite{wendland2004scattered,tuo2015efficient}.
 Suppose $\Psi$ is a Mat\'ern correlation function with smoothness $\nu_0$.
 It can be verified that Condition \ref{C1} holds if and only if $0<\nu\leq \nu_0$.
 Therefore, if $0<\nu\leq \nu_0$, we can invoke Lemma \ref{Th:Matern} and Theorem \ref{Th:main} to obtain that the kriging predictor converges to the true Gaussian process with a rate at least $O_\mathbb{P}(h_{\mathbf{X}}^\nu\log^{1/2}(1/h_{\mathbf{X}}))$ as $h_{\mathbf{X}}$ tends to zero.
 It can be seen that the rate of convergence is maximized at $\nu=\nu_0$.
 In other words, if the true smoothness is known \textit{a priori}, one can obtain the greatest rate of convergence. \end{eg}

 \begin{eg} Suppose $\Phi$ is the same as in Example \ref{eg1}, and $\Psi$ is a Gaussian correlation function in (\ref{gaussian}), with spectral density \citep{santner2013design} $\tilde{\Psi}(\bm \omega)=(\pi/\phi)^{2/d}\exp\{-\|\bm \omega\|^2/(4\phi)\},$ where $\phi$ is the scale parameter in (\ref{gaussian}).
 Then Condition \ref{C1} holds for any choice of $\nu$.
 Then we can invoke Lemma \ref{Th:Matern} and Theorem \ref{Th:main} to obtain the same rate of convergence as in Example \ref{eg1}. \end{eg}